Unifying cubical and multimodal type theory: Semantics of Cubical MTT

 \begin{thm} Any cubical \MTT{} cosmos $F$ induces a model of \CubicalMTT{} with modal context structure pseudonaturally equivalent to the pseudofunctor of left adjoints induced by Lemma~\ref{lemma:adjoint_pseudofunctor}.
-If the pseudofunctor of left adjoints is a strict 2-functor, it is equal to the modal context structure. \end{thm} \begin{proof} A cubical \MTT{} cosmos is in particular an extensional \MTT{} cosmos, meaning that all the rules from extensional \MTT{} can be modelled with the strictified 2-functor $\widehat{F}_!$ by Theorem~\ref{thm:MTT_cosmos}.
+If the pseudofunctor of left adjoints is a strict 2-functor, the modal context structure may instead be chosen to be equal to it. \end{thm} \begin{proof} A cubical \MTT{} cosmos is in particular an extensional \MTT{} cosmos, meaning that all the rules from extensional \MTT{} can be modelled with the strictified 2-functor $\widehat{F}_!$ by Theorem~\ref{thm:MTT_cosmos}.
 Equivalence preserves being a LOPS topos, and thus $\widehat{F}_!(m) \simeq F_!(m) = F(m)$ is a LOPS topos, implying we can model all the mode-local rules added from \CTT{} (including composition structures for all non-modal types) with Theorem~\ref{thm:lops}.
 It thus remains to construct the exchange principles and composition structures on modal types.

 We claim that $\widehat{F}_!$ (or rather, the pseudofunctor of right adjoints $\widehat{F}$ induced by the dual of Lemma~\ref{lemma:adjoint_pseudofunctor}) also has the cubical components of being a cubical \MTT{} cosmoi.
 We have already argued that $\widehat{F}(m)$ is a LOPS topos since it is equivalent to $F(m)$, the fact the naturality squares of these equivalences commute up to natural isomorphism is enough to show that $\widehat{F}\prn{\mu}$ is a morphism of LOPS topoi, and the pseudonatural coherence of the isomorphisms is preserved since the equivalences cohere pseudonaturally.